Javi1591/LittleLeagueFootball/README.md

 I created simple pages for /Teams and /Players to confirm that data loaded correctly.
 Finally, after running the migration, I tested the application by navigating to the /Teams and /Players pages.
 Each page loaded all the seeded data correctly, which confirmed that the database connection and model relationships were working as expected.

+## Week 11 Separation of Concerns and Dependency Injection
+This week, I worked on adding Separation of Concerns and Dependency Injection for my Little League Football project.
+The main goal was to take any logic out of the controllers and move it into a separate service class so the controllers only handle routing and views.
+I started by creating an interface called `ILeagueService` and then a class called `LeagueService` that contains all of the logic for getting teams, rosters, and players.
+I registered the service inside Program.cs using a Scoped lifetime so that every request has its own instance.
+Next, I updated both the `TeamController` and `PlayerController` to use constructor injection so they could get the service through the DI container instead of manually creating it.
+This made both controllers much cleaner and easier to follow.
+All of the logic for ordering players and retrieving rosters now happens inside `LeagueService`, which helps keep the code organized and separated into its own layers.
+Once that was set up, I tested everything by running the app and checking `/Team`, `/Team/Roster/{id}`, and `/Player`.
+The rosters loaded correctly, showing each player under the right team and sorted by last and first name.
+This confirmed that Dependency Injection was working as expected and that the application now follows proper MVC separation.